a4kashhh/DatesFruit_Classification_ANN/README.md

 ## Overview

-This project presents a Deep Learning based multi-class classification system for identifying different varieties of date fruits using an Artificial Neural Network (ANN) implemented on PyTorch.
+This project presents a Deep Learning based multi-class classification system for identifying different varieties of date fruits using an Artificial Neural Network (ANN) implemented in PyTorch.

 The model is trained on real-world agricultural data containing physical and morphological characteristics of date fruits.
 The project demonstrates a complete machine learning workflow including preprocessing, feature scaling, tensor conversion, ANN model development, training, and evaluation.